Blynk-Technologies/Blynk-MicroPython-Edgent/_extra/Workflow-CLI.md

-## 3. Modify the default example
+# Using `mpremote`

 Make sure your board is connected via USB.
-It should **not** be opened by any serial monitor.
+It should **not** be opened by any serial monitor or other tool.
 Run these commands on your development machine:

 ```sh